Treating turf toe and sesamoiditis that does not go away without the need for surgery

 “Turf toe injuries and sesamoid injuries are challenging because of the variety of causes that exist as sources of pain.
 Through a systematic approach to evaluation, injuries to the hallux metatarsophalangeal joint (big toe) can be diagnosed properly.
 Correct diagnosis leads to accurate and efficient treatment.
 If conservative measures fail, operative interventions are available to relieve pain and restore function.
 With careful surgical technique and appropriate postoperative management, athletes can return to play and efficiently reach their pre-injury level of participation.”

 In other words, the journey of the patients we described above.
 When all the conservative treatments do not work, then surgery can help.
-For many it can, for many it makes things worse.
+For many, it can makes things worse.
 We will see below recovery from this surgery can vary from 2 months to 6 months.
 Surgery for this condition, we will also see, is rarely offered.
 Perhaps the long recovery time is the major reason.

 In a 2018 clinical update review (4), specialists at the Foot & Ankle Unit, Royal National Orthopaedic Hospital, in the United Kingdom published these suggestions for treatment based on the grade of injury